bmw-software-engineering/trlc/language-reference-manual/LRM.md

-The value of a triple quoted string is the whitespace trimmed string of characters between the triple quotes (including the line breaks), however the common whitespace at the beginning of each line starting at the second is removed.
+The value of a triple quoted string is the whitespace trimmed string of characters between the triple quotes (including the line breaks), The common whitespace at the beginning of each line (ignoring blank lines) starting at the second is removed.
+The trailing whitespace on every line is removed.
 There is no escaping in a triple quoted string.

 #### Examples